shafinnahian/teebay-buy-sell-rent-products-fullstack/README.md

     *   Returns a success message upon successful product rental.
 *   **Get Rented Product by User ID**

-    *   Retrieves all rented products associated with the provided rentFromID.
+    *   Retrieves all borrowed products associated with the provided rentFromID.
     *   Returns a list of rented products along with their details.
+*   **Get Lent Products by User ID**
+    *   Validates the incoming request params of lentID to ensure the presence of required fields -> Throws error status 400 otherwise
+    *   Retrieves all lented products associated with the provided rentFromID.
+    *   Returns a success message upon successful product rental.
 *   **Update Rent Status**

     *   Validates the productID parameter to ensure it is a valid number.